Great Green Fleet: Benefits

 The Navy's goals will further their own objectives, but will also have far-reaching effects in the US and beyond.
-Reducing U.S reliance on foreign petroleum has numerous strategic advantages, and could work to avert future conflicts centered around the acquisition of petroleum stores.
+Reducing US reliance on foreign petroleum has numerous strategic advantages, and could work to avert future conflicts centered around the acquisition of petroleum stores.
 The call for alternative fuels has already begun to drive innovation, with companies striving to create efficient processes to bring biofuel availability to the necessary scale the military requires.
-Energy companies Solazyme (CA) and Dynamic Fuels (LA) are working towards numerous fuels and competing for the contracts offered by the U.S Department of Defense, and continued studies by military and civilian researchers will build momentum in both the scientific community, as well as the energy marketplace.
+Energy companies Solazyme (CA) and Dynamic Fuels (LA) are working towards numerous fuels and competing for the contracts offered by the U.S. Department of Defense, and continued studies by military and civilian researchers will build momentum in both the scientific community, as well as the energy marketplace.
 Studies have also shown a decrease in particulate emissions from the use of algal biofuels versus naval diesel fuel.
 Crossover and cooperation with the civilian marketplace is already underway with comparable studies and efforts underway in civilian aviation and maritime fleets.
 As all these efforts come together, we may see public acceptance for biofuels grow, and a demand for cleaner, more efficient fuels from populations across the globe.